nextbreakpoint/flink-k8s-toolbox/README.md

     helm upgrade flink-k8s-toolbox-roles --install helm/flink-k8s-toolbox-roles --namespace flink-jobs

-Upgrade the CRDs using Helm (upgrade prevents from deleting the existing resources, but it might not work all the times):
+Upgrade the CRDs using Helm:

     helm upgrade flink-k8s-toolbox-crd --install helm/flink-k8s-toolbox-crd

 After installing the new CRDs, you can recreate all the custom resources.
 However, the old resources might not be compatible with the new CRDs.
-If that is the case, then you have to fix each resource's specification.
+If that is the case, then you have to fix each resource's specification editing the yaml file and then recreate the resource.
+You might be interested of restoring the latest savepoint in the jobs resource.
+The savepoint path can be copied from the backup into the new resource.

 Finally, upgrade and restart the operator using Helm: